 But others have written simple depth-first searches which, at the worst, can bring servers to their knees in minutes by recursively downloading information from CGI script-based pages that contain an infinite number of possible links.
 (Often robots can’t realize this!)
 Imagine what happens when a robot decides to “index” the CONTENTS of several hundred mpeg movies.
 Shudder.

 A Google patent granted today describes how it might schedule the crawling of web sites so that it doesn’t bring servers to their knees.
+A polite web crawling approach.

 It tells us that Google might use crawlers that are focused upon finding different kinds of content, such as a robot that looks specifically for images, another for news, one for shopping or sports, and yet another that is more general and will try to discover new URLs for pages, and new content on already discovered pages.
 These different types of robots might all decide to visit the same web site, or the same host server which might be home to more than one site.
 If too many robots try to visit the same server, they might use up all of the resources of the site being visited, and keep other people from seeing the pages on that host server.